 Through various improvement measures in the checkout process, up to ten percent more conversions can be achieved.
 A study by IBI Research at the University of Regensburg determined in autumn 2015 that most retailers, however, neglect the checkout process.
-Only 45 percent determine their abandoned purchases rate at the checkout, and hardly any monitor the checkout constantly.
+Only 45 percent determine their abandoned purchases rate at the checkout, and hardly any monitor their checkouts constantly.

 Win back customers

-One in two retailers make an effort to reach out to customers who have abandoned the checkout.
-Overall, 24 percent retailers retain the shopping basket and 18 percent send reminder mails.
+One in every two retailers makes an effort to reach out to customers who have abandoned the checkout.
+Overall, 24% of retailers retain the shopping basket and 18% send reminder mails.
 Other shops use advertisements, discounts or vouchers to win back customers.